hassani0393/cheatsheets/Docker.md

     docker stats

-To get metrics about a specific container:
+To get resource usage metrics about a specific container:

     docker stats <nickname>

 To get a listing of all running containers:

     docker container ps

+To get a listing of info about a container:

+    docker container inspect <id>

+To display running process of a container:

+    docker container top <id>

+To get log data of a container:

+    docker container logs <id>

+To drop in prompt in a running container:

+    docker container exec -it <id> /bin/bash

+To run a command in a running container:

+    docker container exec -it <id> <command>

+To export a container's filesystem as a tar archive:

+    export

 ## Manging Images: